 Boasting four distinct mountains, Aspen/Snowmass is sure to please all skiers and riders.
 All of Aspen’s ski resorts all valid on the same lift ticket.
 Each of the ski areas is located next to the other, nestled in the Roaring Fork Valley.

-Nearly every type of terrain can be found on one of Aspen’s four mountains.
+The four ski resorts are Aspen Mountain (Ajax), Aspen Highlands, Buttermilk, and Snowmass, listed in order of proximity to downtown Aspen.
+Nearly every type of terrain can be found at the ski resorts near Aspen.
 From epic bowl skiing and steep, long vertical for the experts, to rolling groomers and gentle slopes for the beginners.
-The trees are excellent and so are the sparse crowds, relative to Summit County’s resorts.
+The trees are excellent and so are the sparse crowds, relative to Summit County’s bustling resorts anyway.

-Aspen’s reputation as a pricey town holds true, but deals can be found if you plan ahead.
+Aspen’s reputation as a pricey town holds, but deals can be found if you plan.
 The resort sometimes sells a multiple-pack of lick tickets before the beginning of each season at a great discount.
 For the cheapest lodging stay in Carbondale, thirty miles away.
 After the slopes catch happy hour specials all over town.

 Free parking can be found for any of the resorts, but it’s a shuttle ride in from the lot, except at Buttermilk where you can drive right up.
 All the paid street parking in Aspen is free on Sundays.